-Our team at Luvera Law Firm represents the first group of plaintiffs to go to trial against Amtrak for its 2017 derailment near Seattle, Wash.
-Read on for major developments, including a $16.75 million verdict for the victims, plus media coverage of the trial.
+Our team at Luvera Law Firm, including attorneys Patricia Anderson, David Beninger and Andrew Hoyal, represents the first group of plaintiffs to go to trial against Amtrak for its 2017 derailment near Seattle, Wash.
+Read on for major developments, including $16.75 million and $10 million verdicts for the victims, plus media coverage of the trial.

 Update: September 13, 2019